Mental Health Facilities Pomona, CA

 Pacific Clinics Family Outreach Program - 7.7 miles from Pomona, CA

 Pacific Clinics Family Outreach Program is a mental health facility in Covina, CA, located at 1126 North Grand Avenue, Suite D, in the 91724 zip code.
-Pacific Clinics Family Outreach Program provides telemedicine/telehealth and outpatient treatment.
-Pacific Clinics Family Outreach Program provides trauma therapy, cognitive behavioral therapy and individual psychotherapy to children / adolescents and young adults.
-Pacific Clinics Family Outreach Program also supports LGBT, people with trauma and people with PTSD.
-Some other services available at Pacific Clinics Family Outreach Program include psychosocial rehabilitation services, family psychoeducation and suicide prevention services.
+Pacific Clinics Family Outreach Program provides outpatient treatment and telemedicine/telehealth.
+Pacific Clinics Family Outreach Program provides cognitive behavioral therapy, psychotropic medication and group therapy to young adults and children / adolescents.
+Pacific Clinics Family Outreach Program also supports children/adolescents with serious emotional disturbance, people with trauma and LGBT.
+Some other services available at Pacific Clinics Family Outreach Program include suicide prevention services, case management and psychosocial rehabilitation services.

 Learn More